hanspinckaers/wart-detection/README.md

 	- run on folder: ```python detect_warts.py dir [dirname]``` e.g. "images" as dirname
     - run on folder with parallelism: ```python detect_warts.py dir images [number-of-processes]```
     - run on file: ```python detect_warts.py images/wart-on-skin.png```
+    - quit by typing any key
+    - subregions are saved in the output folder

 - *classify.py*: this python script will show the images in a directory one-by-one for classifying the pictures by hand:
 	- run on folder: ```python classify.py [dir]```